catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 (No Next Greater Element 3, because it is unrelated to monostack topics)\
 **[Next Greater Element 4:](https://leetcode.com/problems/next-greater-element-iv/)**\
 Problem Statement:\
-Given a circular integer array array (i.e., the next element of nums[nums.length - 1] is nums[0]), return the next greater number for every element in array.
+Given an array, find the second largest Element for each element in the array.